 The CRLB facility is access restricted to authorized personnel and access to the Laboratory Information Management System is password-protected and restricted to authorized personnel.
 All operations within the CRLB are governed by Standard Operating Procedures and the Quality Management System.

 Sample Accessioning Area

 The specimens collected for studies in which the CRLB has collaborated have been collected, processed and stored according to standardized protocols based on best practices.
-All laboratory instructions are written to meet the standard of specimens processed to derivatives and frozen within 2 hours of collection.
+All laboratory instructions are written to meet the standard of specimens processed to derivatives and frozen within two hours of collection.
 These specimens have been stored for up to 18 years.
 Each sample is barcode labeled and data are collected on temperature and duration of storage at the site of collection, mode and duration of transport to the CRLB and conditions from the time of reception and storage at the CRLB until use.
 In addition, each study retains data on all of the variables collected for each patient from whom specimens were collected and can be linked by that investigator to the blood sample results.
 The only unique identifiers known by the CRLB staff during handling and analysis are barcode numbers; all other data are kept by the Principal Investigator of each study.